Five Points, Denver

 - We’re okay getting our hands dirty.
 There are some insanely fun and glamorous ways to raise money for a good cause.
 We applaud them (and want to join in)!
 Cleaning alleys… never gonna be glam.
 And it’s okay, it’s just a job that needs to be done.

 - We want to make it easy to involve other people.
 Our team is in all different seasons of life.
-Mark and I found that volunteering became difficult after having kids, especially little ones.
-It wasn’t just not wanting to have to find a babysitter to volunteer, but also involving our kids so they could learn to serve others #startemyoung!
+Mark and I found that volunteering became difficult after having kids — especially with little ones.
+It wasn’t just not wanting to have to find a babysitter to volunteer, but also wanting to involve our kids so they could learn to serve others #startemyoung!
 We truly wanted a way to serve the community that would allow anyone to participate and invite others to join.

 What alleys do you clean?

 Where we work (and where some of our team lives!) is in the Five Points neighborhood, just north of downtown Denver.
 So, we start where we are.
-Until we can conquer the alleys of Five Points, this is where we will stay.
+Until we can conquer the alleys in and around Five Points, this is where we will stay.

 How can I get involved?

 Wanna meet our swell faces and roll up your sleeves besides us?
-Send us your info and we’ll keep you in the loop about upcoming volunteer events.
+Send us your info (select “Volunteer Opportunities”) and we’ll keep you in the loop about upcoming events.